LambdaHack/LambdaHack/GameDefinition/PLAYING.md

         KEYPAD_/ or |   cycle aiming styles
         +               swerve the aiming line
-        -               unswerve the aiming line CTRL-?          set crosshair to the closest unknown spot CTRL-I          set crosshair to the closest item CTRL-{          set crosshair to the closest stairs up CTRL-}          set crosshair to the closest stairs down BACKSPACE       reset target/crosshair
+        -               unswerve the aiming line
+        C-?             set crosshair to the closest unknown spot C-I             set crosshair to the closest item C-{             set crosshair to the closest stairs up C-}             set crosshair to the closest stairs down BACKSPACE       reset target/crosshair
         RET or INSERT   accept target/choice